-In fact, IDC believes that CIOs who are tasked with fostering faster innovation throughout the organization must take an architectural mindset and focus on providing a technology platform that unifies the many applications and technologies within a typical business landscape.
+In fact, IDC believes that CIOs who are tasked with fostering faster innovation throughout the organisation must take an architectural mindset and focus on providing a technology platform that unifies the many applications and technologies within a typical business landscape.

 Technology platforms have been around for decades, but the rapid shift towards the cloud and intelligent technologies have elevated their importance.
-Modern cloud technology platforms consist of many software components assembled and optimized by the platform provider and serve as the foundation for all modern business systems.
+Modern cloud technology platforms consist of many software components assembled and optimised by the platform provider and serve as the foundation for all modern business systems.